 A Bank Business Plan includes every piece of the planning puzzle that a bank loan officer would need to see before signing off on the funding.
 This plan focuses on professionally developed financials intended to show the ability to successfully pay back a bank loan, while emphasizes the experience of company leadership.
 Bank business plans utilize an easy-to-follow, to-the-point overview of the companies expected product of services offerings.
 Because banks may see many business plans in a day, these plans prioritize easy reading, clear financials, and the strengths of your company.
-Below are the things you need to know about a Bank Business Plan.
+Below are the things you need to know about SBA Loan Programs.

-- SBA loan, bank loan, term loan, business line of credit or debt financing
+- SBA loan program, bank loan, term loan, business line of credit or debt financing

 - Well-organized start-ups looking for start-up business loans to secure safe and traditional funding